freenas/freenas-docs/userguide/intro.rst

   :menuselection:`Settings --> Preferences`.

 * Log files are now generated for each VM and stored in :file:`/var/log/vm/`.
-The name of the log file is the name of the VM created.
+Log files have the same name as the created VM.
+  VM created.